 Medical Case Management is the provision of a range of client-centered activities focused on improving health outcomes in support of the HIV care continuum.
 Activities under this service may be provided by an interdisciplinary team that includes other specialty care providers.
-Medical Case Management includes all types of case management encounters (e.g., face-to-face, phone contact, and any other forms of communication).
+Medical Case Management includes all types of case management encounters (e.g., face-to-face, phone contact, and any other forms of communication; telehealth).
 Key activities include:

-- Initial assessment of service needs - Development of a comprehensive, individualized care plan - Timely and coordinated access to medically appropriate levels of health and support services and continuity of care - Continuous client monitoring to assess the efficacy of the care plan - Re-evaluation of the care plan at least every 3 to 6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - Treatment adherence counseling to ensure readiness for the adherence to complex HIV treatments - Client-specific advocacy and/or review of utilization of services - Coordination of Prenatal Care
+- Initial assessment of service needs - Development of a comprehensive, individualized care plan - Timely and coordinated access to medically appropriate levels of health, support services and continuity of care - Continuous client monitoring to assess the efficacy of care plan - Re-evaluation of the care plan at least every 3 to 6 months with adaptations as necessary - Ongoing assessment of the client and other key family members for client's personal support systems - Treatment adherence counseling to ensure readiness for the adherence to complex HIV treatments - Client-specific advocacy and/or review of utilization of services - Coordination of Prenatal Care consultations with the OB-GYN office to collect information on the patient's prenatal care.

-Medical case management services should collaborate with Ryan White Medical providers and referred OB-GYN office to maintain care for pregnant women living with HIV and improve communication between prenatal and HIV care providers.
-Case managers must conduct monthly phone consultations with OB-GYN office to collect information on the patient's prenatal care.
 All case managers are expected to document consultation notes into their prospective electronic medical record or client paper chart.

+Medical case management services collaborate with Ryan White Medical providers and referred OB-GYN offices (when appropriate) to maintain care for pregnant women living with HIV and improve communication between prenatal and HIV care providers.
+Case managers must conduct monthly phone

-Additional information regarding a Prenatal Operating Procedure can be found on pages 54-56 in Appendix F.
+Additional information regarding the Prenatal Operating Procedure can be found in Appendix F page 48.

-In addition to providing the medically oriented services above, Medical Case Management may also provide benefits counseling by assisting eligible clients in obtaining access to other public and private programs for which they may be eligible (e.g., Medicaid, Medicare Part D, State Pharmacy Assistance Programs, Pharmaceutical Manufacturer's Patient Assistance Programs, other state or local health care and supportive services, and insurances plans through the health insurance Marketplace/Exchanges).
+In addition to providing the medically oriented services above, Medical Case Management may also provide benefits counseling by assisting eligible clients in obtaining access to other public and private programs for which they may be eligible (e.g., Medicaid, Medicare Part D, State Pharmacy Assistance Programs, Pharmaceutical Manufacturer's Patient Assistance Programs, other state or local health care, supportive services, and insurances plans through the health insurance Marketplace/Exchanges).